$1.50 off your next purchase!

 By Jesse Laflamme

 For many years, animal welfare activists proposed legislation to curb what they believe to be the worst practices in farm animal care.
 They felt that some practices were so inhumane they should be illegal (just the way it’s illegal to mistreat a dog or a cat).
-At the top of the list for most of these efforts was the egg industry; 9 of 10 eggs still come from hens that live their entire lives in tiny cages, with each hen having the same amount of space as sheet of paper (so called “battery cages”) where they can’t stand up or spread their wings.
+At the top of the list for most of these efforts was the egg industry; 9 of 10 eggs still come from hens that live their entire lives in tiny cages, with each hen having the same amount of space as a sheet of paper (so called “battery cages”) where they can’t stand up or spread their wings.

 The animal rights groups pushed for reform laws and the factory farm lobby successfully fought back, insisting that the market should decide what eggs to buy and that regulation would interfere with free and fair competition.